JDanielRod/Incident-Response-Scenario1/README.md

----

 # 🚨 Incident Response: Brute Force Attempt Detection

 ![image](https://github.com/user-attachments/assets/078932c1-3e7e-48cf-a0c1-1cd787336ce6)

 ---

-## Scenario Context
+## Scenario
-As a security analyst for a large financial services organization relying heavily on Microsoft Azure services, I observed multiple failed login attempts, particularly targeting privileged accounts during off-hours.
-This raises concerns about a brute-force attack or a credential-stuffing campaign.
+As a security analyst for an organization, I observed multiple failed authentication attempts across several virtual machines in our environment.
+The activity suggested a possible brute force attack from multiple external IPs.

 My goal is to investigate, detect, and mitigate this potential threat in compliance with **NIST 800-61** guidelines.

----

-## 🔍 **Objective: Find Brute Force and Create Sentinel Scheduled Query Rule**
-Implement a **Sentinel Scheduled Query Rule** using KQL in Log Analytics to detect when the same remote IP address fails to log in to the same Azure VM 10+ times within a 5-hour period.

 ---